 How do we know what happened in the past?
 Can we trust historians to tell us the truth?
+History is an interpretation of facts that are supported by historical documents and objects which have been properly and legally collected and preserved.
 The process of collecting our history through the preservation of historical documents and objects is closely linked to the writing of history.

 Knowledge about life and events in the place that eventually became North Dakota began centuries ago.
 As the first residents told and re-told the stories of their ancestors, the stories became part of their traditions and a guide to their way of life.
 By the early 19th century, the Lakotas and many other tribes recorded their stories (called oral traditions) on bison or deer hides or on cloth.
 The images, painted on cloth, are called Winter Counts.
 Today, Winter Counts are an important source of Lakota history.